 This section is local in context (i.e., only relevant to the physical disk where it is stored).
 It is an OPTIONAL section that allows block mapping and reassignment for defective blocks or the marking of blocks that cannot be recovered during a rebuild or recovery operation due to a media error.
-The Bad Block Management (BBM) Log section must adhere to the field definitions and uses described in Table 29.
+The Bad Block Management (BBM) Log section must adhere to the field definitions and uses described in Table 32.

-Table 29: Bad Block Management Log Fields
+Table 32: Bad Block Management Log Fields

-Element Size Description

-(Bytes)

-Signature 4 Unique Signature for Bad_Block_Management_Log

-(Table 17)

-CRC 4 CRC for the BBM Log (Section 5.3).
-The CRC covers

-the entire Bad_Block_Management_Log section.

-Entry_Count 2 Count for valid mapped/marked block entries.
-When

-there are no mapped/marked blocks, this field MUST

-be set to 0x0000.
-The maximum entry for this field

-is the smaller of 254 or
+Element Size Description (Bytes) Signature 4 Unique Signature for Bad_Block_Management_Log (Table 20) CRC 4 CRC for the BBM Log (Section 5.3).
+The CRC covers the entire Bad_Block_Management_Log section.
+Entry_Count 4 Count for valid mapped/marked block entries.
+When there are no mapped/marked blocks, this field MUST be set to 0x00000000.
+The maximum entry for this field is the smaller of Max_Mapped_Block_Entries or Reserved_Spare_Block_Count.

-Reserved_Spare_Block_Count.

 Reserved_Spare_Block_Co 4 Up to OxFFFFFFFF.
-The value of this field is

-unt implementation dependent.

-Reserved 10 Filled with 0xFF

-First_Spare_LBA 8 LBA of first spare block.

-Mapped_Block_Entries 4064 Up to 254 packed 16-byte entries for mapped LBAs

-(see Section 5.11.1).
-The entries MUST be

-sequentially populated.
-Unused entries must be

-filed with 0xFF.
+The value of this field is unt implementation dependent.
+Reserved 8 Filled with 0xFF First_Spare_LBA 8 LBA of first spare block.
+Mapped_Block_Entries variab Packed 16-byte entries for mapped LBAs (see le Section 5.11.1).
+The entries MUST be sequentially populated.
+Unused entries must be filed with 0xFF.
+Note: This is a variable sized field.
+Its size is determined by the following formula: Max_Mapped_Block_Entries 16